On $p$-adic denseness of quotients of values of integral forms: Preliminaries

 \subsection{Results on zeros of forms over finite fields}

 In our further work, we use a few results over finite fields $\F_p$, which we can, using Hensel's lemma, lift to $\Q_p$ and obtain our results.
 For a prime $p$, let $q=p^r, r\geq 1$.
 Let $\mathbb{F}_q$ denote the finite field with $q$ elements.

-First, we recall a theorem of Schur that guarantees that a non-constant polynomial $f\in \Z[x]$ has a root in $\F_p$ for infinitely many primes $p$.
-For a polynomial $f\in\mathbb{Z}[x]$, a prime number $p$ is said to be a prime divisor of $f$ if $p|f(n)$ for some $n\in \mathbb{Z}$.
-Let $P(f)$ be the set of all prime divisors of $f$.
-Then the following theorem holds. \begin{thm}\cite{Schur} If $f(x)\in \mathbb{Z}[x]$ is non-constant, then $P(f)$ is infinite. \end{thm}

-Now we consider forms $F$ in more variables and state a few known results which guarantee that $F$ has a zero over $\F_q$ of large enough cardinality.
+We consider forms $F$ in more variables and state a few known results which guarantee that $F$ has a zero over $\F_q$ of large enough cardinality.

 \begin{thm}\cite[Theorem 1]{Lewis-Schuur} Let $G$ be an absolutely irreducible form of degree $f$ over $\F_q$ and $H$ a form of degree $e$ over $\F_q$ not divisible by $G$.
 There exists a function $A(f, e)$ such that if $q > A(f, e)$, then there exists an $\F_q$-point which is a non-singular zero of $G$ and which is not a zero of $H$.
 As a consequence, if $F=GH$, then there is a non-singular zero of $F$ in $\F_q$. \end{thm}